Script Management

 Once you have tested your recipe and it has completed to your satisfaction, return to your draft recipe under “Scripts > Drafts” in the lefthand navigation.
 Select the draft you were working on.

-Click the blue “Publish” button in the upper right hand side of the scren to make the current content of a script the actively running version.
+Click the “Publish” button in the top navigation of the screen to make the current content of a script the actively running version.

 The user interface will momentarily be covered with a modal semi-transparent overlap that disables the main window as it goes into a “Publishing Draft” state to prevent further changes to the script as the system is updated.
 The recipe will then now running in production.